tracim/tracim/backend/README.md

     pip install -e ".[dev]"

-If you want to use PostgreSQL, MySQL(8.0.1+) or MariaDB(10.3+) database engine instead of the default one (SQLite), you need to install python driver for those databases that are supported by SQLAlchemy.
+If you want to use PostgreSQL(9.3+), MySQL(8.0.1+) or MariaDB(10.3+) database engine instead of the default one (SQLite bundle with python), you need to install python driver for those databases that are supported by SQLAlchemy.

 For PostgreSQL and MariaDB/MySQL, those are shortcuts to install Tracim with test and